syp4137/syp4137.github.io/index.md

 <link rel="stylesheet" href="/assets/css/custom.css">

-##### Hi all 👋 I'm Soyeon Park, and I'm a graduate student at Northwestern University, pursuing a M.S. in Statistics and Data Science.
+##### Hi all 👋 I'm Soyeon Park, a Master’s student in Statistics at Northwestern University.
-##### Previously I was a Staff Engineer in Evaluation & Analysis Team at <span class="blue-text"><a href="https://semiconductor.samsung.com/">Samsung Electronics</a></span>, specializing in predictive modeling, automation, and machine learning applications in semiconductor manufacturing.
+##### Previously I was a Staff Engineer in Evaluation & Analysis Team at <span class="blue-text"><a href="https://semiconductor.samsung.com/">Samsung Electronics</a></span>, specializing in automation, and machine learning applications in semiconductor manufacturing.
-##### Currently expanding my expertise in statistics and data science to bridge academic research with industry applications, I aim to design scalable models that enhance both efficiency and equity in technology-driven fields.
+##### Currently expanding my expertise in statistics and data science with strong interest in robust modeling under limited data.
+My goal is to contribute to scalable, trustworthy models that address real-world challenges in technology and industry.